ThinamXx/build-GPT/README.md

 ✅ Load the GPT-2 model checkpoints from HuggingFace using custom GPT architecture class.
 ✅ Implement the inference script to generate text from the model.
 ✅ Implement the data loading pipeline for the model and play with the data.
+✅ Work on initializing the random weights as mentioned in GPT-2 paper.
-☑️ Learn and understand the concept of weight tying in the Transformer model.
+✅ Learn and understand the concept of weight tying in the Transformer model.
 ☑️ Code the training script for GPT-2 model.
 ☑️ Work on optimization and training the model on a example dataset.